All right, news roundup information overload hour.

 As long as we're still breathing and we're standing on American dirt, there's a future ahead of us that we can still work towards and still pursue.

-And I always I always think about that.
+And I always think about that.

 I think it keeps my attitude right.

-It it it inspires me to go work hard, it inspires me to play hard.
+It inspires me to go work hard.

-It inspires me to try to go build something with my own two hands, and failure is part of the process.
+It inspires me to try to go build something with my own two hands.

 Quitting makes you a loser.

-You didn't quit, you just failed.
+You just failed.

 You didn't win the game, but you're not a loser.

-And it's it's funny because it's they're they're both an individual sports, and you know, the great thing about sports to me is it mirrors life.
+And, you know, the great thing about sports to me is it mirrors life.

-Um I want to congratulate you.
+I want to congratulate you.

-It's one of the reasons we're uh we called you to be on the program today, is because your show is so successful on Fox Nation, they now have moved it over to the Fox Business Network, and now you're debuting the show there.
+It's one of the reasons we called you to be on the program today is because your show was so successful on Fox Nation, they now have moved it over to the Fox Business Network.

-I mean, it's a it's called the pursuit.
+I mean, it's called the pursuit.

 I even hear that I might be up for one of the interviews.

-You must really be desperate.
+You must really be desperate if you're thinking about interviewing me.

-Well, so here's the here's the deal the pursuit.
+Well, so here's the deal, the pursuit.

-Um, you know, I sit down people that a lot of them that you know very well.
+You know, I sit down people that a lot of them that you know very well.

 I mean, one of the most iconic people in America.

-And but what I do is I don't talk to Richard about all his accomplishments.
+But what I do is I don't talk to Richard about all his accomplishments.

-I talk to Richard about what's going on down in your heart, your soul, your guts, your mind throughout all these decades that that have moved you to the point that you have had all these accomplishments.
+I talk to Richard about what's going on down in your heart, your soul, your guts, your mind throughout all these decades that have moved you to the point that you have had all these accomplishments.

-I'm more interested in what's the internal mechanism of this man or of anybody that goes out and takes on big things and and pursues happiness.
+I'm more interested in what's the internal mechanism of this man or of anybody that goes out and takes on big things and pursues happiness.

-We're gonna be talking about you.
+We're going to be talking about you.

 I'm sorry, I'm not available.